It’s all gone with the wind…and that’s okay

 The room is full of people who believe fervently in the Baptist distinctives as a way of living and as a way of being a disciple.
 Where you worship, how you worship — that is a completely different proposition.

 You see, we spend so much time arguing about the death of the church as a cultural institution.
 We argue about how to market, how to bring the millenials back to church, how to fill the pews and the coffers.
 And to me, it is clear that the church of the 1950’s must be allowed to die.
 It must be allowed to die and to be transformed through resurrection, the foundation of our faith.
-It must be, gone-with-the-wind-5172_1as Margaret Mitchell once said, gone with the wind.
+It must be, as Margaret Mitchell once said, gone with the wind.
 Particularly if “wind” refers to the action of the Holy Spirit.

 And how can I believe this?
 Well, here in Atlanta, at this gathering, I have seen that resurrection.
 I have seen people reach across cultures and denominations and embrace a set of personal rules about what it means to be a disciple — and come together with others of like orientation.